 Morley suggested the City renew mutual aid with Fort Greely for several years because it will not matter who operates the EMS, the City or a contractor.
-He asked to also establish a mutual aid with Dry Creek, Copper River EMS, and Whitestone.
-Morley explained his plan for the City to set up an interim Board of Directors to hire a Medical Director (sponsoring physician) by the end of the second month.
-The Medical Director would be responsible to set up a permanent four-member board to run the operation and report back to the mayor.
+He asked to establish a mutual aid with Dry Creek, Copper River EMS, and Whitestone.
+Morley explained his plan for the City to set up an interim Board of Directors.
 The Council would adopt a comprehensive EMS budget, ensuring transparency and proper allocation of funds.

-Roberts expressed challenges and concerns with coding and billing, difficulties with Federal Drug Administration (FDA) and Drug Enforcement Administration (DEA) certifications, and possibly hiring more staff.
+Roberts expressed challenges and concerns with coding and billing, difficulties with the Food and Drug Administration (FDA) and Drug Enforcement Administration (DEA) certifications, and possibly hiring more staff.
 Stricklin reported Aarron Reinert, Safe Tech Solutions, said contracting ambulance services is more cost effective (February 18, 2025).
 He suggested raising money locally and utilizing Safe Tech Solutions to design a fiscally responsible long-term ambulance service.

 Zaremba asked Council to review Morley's EMS plan and provide feedback at the March 18 meeting.
-A special meeting will be called (March 10, 2025) to address mutual aid with Fort Greely (expires March 11) and interim ambulance services (DMT contract expires March 31).
+A special meeting will be called (March 10, 2025) to address mutual aid with Fort Greely and interim ambulance services (DMT contract expires March 31).
 Zaremba met with Rural Alaska Emergency Services (RAES) about negotiating with DMT to avoid a lapse in ambulance coverage.
 Once an agreement is drafted, he will call a special meeting.

-Hallgren justified contracting with DMT in the interim because of bids from November 2023 (\$995,000 from DMT and \$3,363,926 from LifeMed).
+Hallgren justified contracting with DMT in the interim because of bids from December 2023 (\$995,000 from DMT and \$3,363,926 from LifeMed).
 Soliciting bids is unnecessary at this time.